coopscoop/capstone-project/README.md

 To locally deploy the project you'll need to have docker and docker-compose installed, and there's 3 commands to know:
 - `docker-compose up` to start the containers
 - `docker-compose down` to stop the containers
 - `docker-compose build` to build the containers if you've made changes.

+> [!NOTE]
+> Note: you can also add a `--build` flag to the `docker-compose up` command to build the containers if you've made changes.

 ### Frontend